carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 ![Repository settings](../fig/repo_settings.png)

-- Then search for "GitHub pages" to find the web address of your website and click on the shown link.
-Your default browser will open and show your project website:
+- Then search for "GitHub pages" to find the web address of your website and select *main* branch so that GitHub pages are built from *main* and not *gh-pages*.

+- Once GitHub pages are built, open the link (hilighted green box): your default browser will open and show your project website.

 ![Default project website](../fig/default_website.png)